digital-asset/docs.daml.com/docs/2.7.0/docs/canton/usermanual/example_monitoring_setup.rst

 Dependencies
 ~~~~~~~~~~~~

-There are startup dependencies between the docker containers, for example the domain needs to be running before the particpant, and in turn, the datbase needs to run before the domain.
+There are startup dependencies between the Docker containers.
+For example, the domain needs to be running before the participant, and the database needs to run before the domain.

-The `yaml` anchor `x-logging` enabled GELF container logging and is duplicated across the containers where we want to capture logging output.
-One thing to note is that the host address used is that of the host machine, not a network address (on OSX).
+The `yaml` anchor `x-logging` enabled GELF container logging and is duplicated across the containers where you want to capture logging output.
+Note that the host address is the host machine, not a network address (on OSX).

 .. literalinclude:: ./monitoring/etc/dependency-docker-compose.yml
    :language: yaml
    :caption: etc/dependency-docker-compose.yml

 Docker Images
 ~~~~~~~~~~~~~

-The docker images used above need to be pulled down prior to starting the network.
+The Docker images used need to be pulled down before starting the network:

 * digitalasset/canton-open-source:2.5.1
 * docker.elastic.co/elasticsearch/elasticsearch:8.5.2